|Brian J. Ensley (#47190867)|

 If you want to see why what we do is so important and photographing headstones in order to preserve the information for future generations is vital, check out Blough Cemetery to see how a cemetery's condition can change in 15 years.
 This is NOT a numbers game- Again, it is a quest to preserve our heritage for future generations.

 Now for the "Fine Print...:"

 1) If you suggest any corrections/links, PLEASE use the edit link on the memorial and include all pertinent information.
+DO NOT e-mail suggestions, corrections or photo requests directly to me.
 Also, if I have created a memorial that is a relative, please feel free to ask to have it transferred.
 Just be sure to include your member number and relationship.
 If transferred, would appreciate any information that I have added remain intact after transfer.
 If I do not transfer a memorial, it is only because it is a relative of mine as well, unless you're more closely or directly related.